collective/collective.smsauthenticator/docs/index.rst

 for Plone 4 with use login codes sent by SMS.
 This app allows users to enable the two-step verification for their Plone accounts.
 A mobile phone capable to receive SMS messages is obviously required.
-Usage of two-step verification is optonal, unless site admins have forced it (configurable in app control panel).
+Usage of two-step verification is optional, unless site admins have forced it (configurable in app control panel).
 Admins can white-list the IPs, for which the two-step verification would be skipped.